chh0871/MVP/README.md

 - State Management: https://docs.flutter.dev/data-and-backend/state-mgmt/simple

 ### Few House Keeping Notes
-- Please avoid using relative imports for any items within the core folder.
+- Please avoid using relative imports for any items from the core folder.
 It's best to use the package-based import structure to ensure clarity and maintainability.
 For example:
 <pre> import 'package:cherry_mvp/core/utils/utils.dart';  </pre>

 - Avoid using relative imports, such as: